Oracle software

 12. What types of businesses benefit most from Oracle EBS?

-• Oracle EBS is best suited for medium to large businesses that require comprehensive, integrated business management capabilities across multiple domains.
+• Oracle EBS is best suited for medium—to large-sized businesses that require comprehensive, integrated business management capabilities across multiple domains.

 13. Are there any industry-specific solutions offered within Oracle EBS?